 Intaglio can be downloaded and used without registering, but drawings can’t be saved until the application is registered.
 Pricing hasn’t yet been announced.
 However, if you’re interested in being one of the beta testers, drop Purgatory Design

-to get a beta registration number.
+an e-mail to get a beta registration number.
 Intaglio requires Mac OS X version 10.2 (“Jaguar”).